tiborgats/xr2280x-hid/README.md

 env_logger = "0.11"
 approx = "0.5"
 ```

+**Rust Edition**: This crate uses Rust 2024 edition and requires Rust 1.82.0 or later.

 You also need the `hidapi` library installed on your system.
 See the [`hidapi` crate documentation](https://docs.rs/hidapi/) for details.